kkmhogen/KBeaconDemo_Ios/README.md

 ```

 #### 4.3.4 Update trigger parameters
- For some KBeacon device that has motion or push button.
-The app can set advertisement trigger and the device will advertise when the trigger condition is met.
+ For some KBeacon device that has some motion sensor, temperature&humidity sensor, push button, etc., The application can config the KBeacon to monitor some trigger event.
+For example, button was pressed, the temperature is too high, or device was motion.
+The KBeacon can do some action when the trigger condition was met.

  The trigger advertisement has follow parameters:
+ * Trigger action: Action when trigger event happened.
+For example: start broadcast, make a sound, or send a notification to the connected App.
  * Trigger advertisement Mode: There are two modes of trigger advertisement.
 One mode is to broadcast only when the trigger is satisfied.
 The other mode is always broadcasting, and the content of advertisement packet will change when the trigger conditions are met.

  *    Trigger parameters: For motion trigger, the parameters are acceleration sensitivity.
 For button trigger, you can set different trigger event (single click, double click, etc.,).